-Processes/products NO. Short-term impacts (STI) and long-term impacts (LTI) Science and knowledge co-creation and exchange Concepts: periphery trap, 1.1 STI: advancing existing knowledge related to marginalisation.
-LTI: post-marginalisation; changing the discourse on marginalisation as based only on biophysical pinching, new region and economic factors.
-Opportunities created for new 1.2 STI: a new generation receives opportunities to learn and network.
-LTI: generation of scholars new views on causes, reasons, and solutions of marginalisation and catalysing positive change New science-society- policy 1.3 STI: opportunities for a dialogue between diverse actors.
-TI: more networks connected science-policy-society relationships Enhancing social and econon nic dev velopments Challenging Business-as- 2 1 STI: understanding that BALL trajectories often accelerate marginalisation Challenging Business-as- 2.1 The policy makers and stakeholders reconsider BALL colutions and usual (DAO) trajectories LTI. policymakers and stakeholders reconsider DAO solutions, and inereiore design and implement alternative solutions that can beat periphery traps.
-Co-created visions on post- 2.2 STI: Trust building among diverse actors LTI: enabling collaboration and marginalisation collective action towards post-marginalisation.
-Stakeholders as active 2.3 STI: Enhanced capacity of mountain stakeholders to influence the subiects and sources of development of LTI: mountain stakeholders become game-changers in the solutions development of the areas they inhabit.
-Transformation pathways to 24 STI: Help policymakers and other stakeholders to take first steps in nost-marginalisation £.7 transformation pathways.
-I TI: transformation pathways are tested and post-marginalisation inalisionnation pathways.
-En. transformation pathways are rested and Policy-relevant knowledge of 2.5 STI: The delivery of results to EU policymakers improves decision-making. mountain areas LTI: inputs for revising the current CAP (especially on Pillar II) and/or advancing the Green Deal.
+Processes/products No. Short-term impacts (STI) and long-term impacts (LTI) Science and knowledge co-creation and exchange Concepts: periphery trap, post-marginalisation; pinching, new region STI: advancing existing knowledge related to marginalisation.
+LTI: changing the discourse on marginalisation as based only on biophysical and economic factors.
+Opportunities created for new generation of scholars 1.2 STI: a new generation receives opportunities to learn and network.
+LTI: new views on causes, reasons, and solutions of marginalisation and catalysing positive change.
+New science-society- policy networks 1.3 STI: opportunities for a dialogue between diverse actors.
+LTI: more connected science-policy-society relationships.
+Enhancing social and econon nic dev velopments Challenging Business-as- usual (BAU) trajectories 2.1 STI: understanding that BAU trajectories often accelerate marginalisation.
+LTI: policymakers and stakeholders reconsider BAU solutions, and therefore design and implement alternative solutions that can beat periphery traps.
+Co-created visions on post- marginalisation 2.2 STI: Trust building among diverse actors LTI: enabling collaboration and collective action towards post-marginalisation.
+Stakeholders as active subjects and sources of solutions 2.3 STI: Enhanced capacity of mountain stakeholders to influence the development of LTI: mountain stakeholders become game-changers in the development of the areas they inhabit.
+Transformation pathways to post-marginalisation STI: Help policymakers and other stakeholders to take first steps in transformation pathways.
+LTI: transformation pathways are tested and mainstreamed.
+Policy-relevant knowledge of mountain areas 2.5 STI: The delivery of results to EU policymakers improves decision-making.
+LTI: inputs for revising the current CAP (especially on Pillar II) and/or advancing the Green Deal.